khos2ow/worldwind.arc.nasa.gov/README.md

 To use an archetype to create content, simply execute the following:
 ```
-hugo new <path to location of new content>/<markdown file name>.md
+./hugow new <path to location of new content>/<markdown file name>.md
 ```
 To generate the "get-started.md" file/page in the WorldWind Android project using the project structure detailed in the *Site Structure* section would look like this:
 ```
-hugo new android/get-started.md
+./hugow new android/get-started.md
 ```
-Notice the `content` directory is implied and not required for the `hugo new` command.
+Notice the `content` directory is implied and not required for the `./hugow new` command.

 ## Shortcodes